Inefficient water degassing inhibits ocean formation on rocky planets: An insight from self-consistent mantle degassing models: Abstract

 \section{Abstract}

-A sufficient amount of water is required at the surface to develop water oceans, but a significant fraction of water remains in the mantle during magma ocean solidification.
-Also, mantle degassing during the subsequent period is limited for planets operating under stagnant lid convection.
-The existence of water oceans is therefore not trivial even for exoplanets located in the habitable zone.
-To discuss the likelihood of ocean formation, we calculate the rate of mantle degassing during magma ocean and in the subsequent solid-state convection stage.
-We find that the most important criterion for ocean formation is the H/C ratio of the initial mantle composition, and a threshold ratio increases with planetary size and net stellar radiation.
-Smaller planets are more likely to develop water oceans because a smaller volume of greenhouse gases are emitted to the atmosphere during magma ocean, and hydrogen escape would hinder ocean formation for planets receiving stronger radiation.
-Volatile concentrations in the bulk silicate Earth are close to the threshold amount for ocean formation, so even with similar volatile compositions to Earth, all surface water could exist as vapor, and water oceans may be absent when exoplanets are larger or/and receive stronger stellar radiation compared to Earth.
-Despite its difficulty in detection, smaller exoplanets located further away from the central star may be a better candidate to search for potential life.
-Our results also provide a plausible explanation for the divergent evolutionary paths of Earth and Venus.
+A sufficient amount of water is required at the surface to develop water oceans.
+A significant fraction of water, however, remains in the mantle during magma ocean solidification, and thus the existence of water oceans is not guaranteed even for exoplanets located in the habitable zone.
+To discuss the likelihood of ocean formation, we built two models to predict the rate of mantle degassing during the magma ocean stage and the subsequent solid-state convection stage.
+We find that planets with low H$_2$O/CO$_2$ ratios would not have a sufficient amount of surface water to develop water oceans immediately after magma ocean solidification, and the majority of the water inventory would be retained in the mantle during their subsequent evolution regardless of planetary size.
+This is because oceanless planets are likely to operate under stagnant lid convection, and for such planets, dehydration stiffening of the depleted lithospheric mantle would limit the rate of mantle degassing.
+In contrast, a significant fraction of CO$_2$ would already be degassed during magma ocean solidification.
+With a strong greenhouse effect, all surface water would exist as vapor, and water oceans may be absent throughout planetary evolution.
+Volatile concentrations in the bulk silicate Earth are close to the threshold amount for ocean formation, so if Venus shared similar concentrations, small differences in solar radiation may explain the divergent evolutionary paths of Earth and Venus.

 \keywords{habitability, magma ocean, ocean formation}